New Jersey gov: We could be top US sports bet market by 2020

 Continue Reading Below

+Speaking Wednesday at the Betting On Sports America conference, Democrat Phil Murphy predicted New Jersey's fast growing sports betting market could surpass that of Nevada by next year.

-In the 10 months that New Jersey has allowed legal sports betting, gamblers have wagered more than $2.3 billion.
+In the 10 months that New Jersey has allowed legal sports betting, gamblers have wagered more than $2.3 billion, a pace that would put it in the same conversation as Nevada, which took in more than $5 billion in bets last year.

+"Nevada is clearly in our sights," Murphy said.
+"We can overtake it as early as next year."

+New Jersey won a U.S. Supreme Court case last year that cleared the way for all 50 states to offer legal sports betting should they so choose.
+Eight currently do, with many more considering it.

-Gambling analyst Chris Grove says it's possible that New Jersey could become the top market next year based on its larger population, drive-in bettors from New York, and a thriving mobile sports betting industry.
+Gambling analyst Chris Grove of Eilers & Krejcik Gaming, says it's possible that New Jersey could become the top market next year due to a number of advantages.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports